-'It's essential to have people from the NHS working with us, they give us knowledge and confidence' (Charlotte).
-The participants highlighted the facilitative approach that was nurtured by the NHS employees, which in turn enabled the forming of a professional partnership approach that had the common aim of listening to the voice of young people.
+"I think it's essential to have people from the NHS working with us, they give us knowledge and confidence."
+[Charlotte]

+The participants highlighted the facilitative approach that was nurtured by the NHS employees; this in turn enabled the forming of a professional partnership approach that had the common aim of listening to the youth voice.

+Theme: "They've supported me": Youth workers

-Youth workers: 'They've supported me' The NHSEYF members all discussed the guidance, advice and support that had been given by the BYC youth workers.
-Their role focused on the daily management of the NHSEYF with communication being central.
-A range of different approaches was drawn on, which included email, telephone and face-to-face discussions.
-Despite this, the main and most popular communication methods were the Wednesday Weekly, an electronic newsletter, and the closed Facebook page; these methods were used to provide details of forthcoming events as well as to ask the members for their opinions.
+The NHSEYF members all discussed the guidance, advice and support that had been given by the BYC youth workers.
+Their role focussed on the daily management of the NHSEYF with communication being central to it.
+A range of different approaches were drawn on, this included e-mail, telephone as well as face to face discussions.
+Despite this, the main and most popular communication methods were the Wednesday Weekly (an electronic newsletter) and the closed Facebook page; these were used to provide details of forthcoming events as well as to ask the members for their opinions.

-The participants were extremely positive about the youth workers and the support that they provided.
-The members had all developed a good rapport with them, meaning that they felt able to ask questions or share any anxieties or worries:
+The participants were extremely positive about the youth workers and the support that they provided; the members had all developed a good rapport with them, meaning that they felt able to ask questions or share any anxieties or worries:

-'You want to do something you just ring them up, you call them and they will give you advice, they will tell you which way to go' (Josh).
+"You want to do something you just ring them up, you call them and they will give you advice, they will tell you which way to go."
+[Josh]

-'The fantastic experience that you get from them...
-It is absolutely fantastic and their youth work, their capabilities and knowledge comes into this.
-It works well' (Matt).
+"The fantastic experience that you get from them....It is absolutely fantastic and their youth work, their capabilities and knowledge comes into this.
+It really works really, really well."
+[Matt]

-Funding: 'All my expenses are paid' The young people were aware that funding was required to underpin the running of NHSEYF.
-However, they did not demonstrate understanding of the details.
-The participants had not had any challenges in terms of claiming travel costs, but Alastair mentioned that he thought that it would be 'a bit expensive' to stay overnight so he tried to go to events that were manageable in a day.
+Theme: "All my expenses are paid": Funding

+The young people were aware that funding was required to underpin the running of NHSEYF; however, they did not demonstrate understanding of the details of this.
+The participants had not had any challenges in terms of claiming travel costs, but Alastair did mention that he thought that it would be "a bit expensive" to stay overnight so he tried to go to events that were manageable within a day.